 You have seen the Webster Technique—that Chiropractic technique to help pregnant mothers with breech babies—featured on The Learning Channel’s hit series “A Baby Story.”
 You have read about it in Mothering magazine and Midwifery Today.
 You have seen it on the internet.
 You have heard it talked about by birthing professionals.
 But what is it?

 The Webster Technique, discovered by Dr. Larry Webster, founder of the International Chiropractic Pediatric Association (ICPA), is a specific chiropractic adjustment for pregnant mothers.
 It is a technique designed to relieve the causes of intrauterine constraint.

 Formerly known as Webster’s In-Utero Constraint Technique or Webster’s Breech Turning Technique, the Webster Technique was developed by Dr. Webster in 1978.
-It has been highly successful in relieving intrauterine constraint and helping to convert breech presentations to cephalic presentation for more than 20 years.
+It has been highly successful in relieving intrauterine constraints and helping to convert breech presentations to cephalic presentations for more than 20 years.

 What is intrauterine constraint?
 Intrauterine constraint is defined as any force external to the developing fetus that obstructs the normal movement of the fetus.
 Intrauterine constraint can prevent the developing fetus from attaining a head down vertex position and achieving a vaginal birth, resulting in cesarean section delivery.
 Today, nearly 13% of all cesarean deliveries performed are due to breech presentation.

 In 1985, the World Health Organization (WHO) proposed 15% as the highest acceptable limit for cesarean section rates.
 This figure was based on the cesarean section rates of countries with the lowest prenatal mortality rates in the world.
 In 1991, the figure was adopted as a goal for the year 2000 by the United States Department of Health and Human Services.